 Fact: Slator says automation reduces localization project costs by as much as 30% and saves time.

-For instance, in a language like Spanish or German where the forms of nouns and adjectives have gendered shapes, considering gender-neutral language usage is also important.
-Then, there are content localization issues about local social norms, religious practices, and even political issues for brands.
+For instance, in a language like Spanish or German where the forms of nouns and adjectives have gendered shapes, considering gender-neutral language is important.
+Brands must also navigate localisation challenges around local social norms, religious practices, and political sensitivities.

-Major PR disasters can ensue if a company fails to do this.
+Failing to address these issues can lead to serious reputational damage.
 A famous case in point was when Pepsi came out with an ad in China that used the phrase “Pepsi brings your ancestors back for you.”
 Needless to say, this did not bode well for the local crowd.
+Ethical localization ensures translations are culturally sensitive and avoid reinforcing stereotypes, aligning with consumer preferences for brands that reflect their values.

 For instance, firms in the healthcare and education industries are now localizing to regions in Africa and Southeast Asia because the demand for digital products and services there is becoming high.

-It is going to be more critical than ever in 2025: social media localization.
+Social media localisation is more important than ever: social media localization.
 Social media platforms like Instagram, Twitter, and Facebook use the same medium differently in every country.

 Fact: According to Hootsuite, there are over 4.2 billion active social media users worldwide, making it a vital platform for localized content.